willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-overview.md

 - **Sensitive information.** The *sensitive information model* analyzes, detects, and extracts key information from documents.
 The API analyzes documents in various formats and [detects and extracts key sensitive information](prebuilt-model-sensitive-info-entities.md), such as personal and financial identification numbers, physical and email addresses, and phone numbers.

 - **Simple document.** The *simple document processing model* offers a flexible, pretrained solution for extracting key-value pairs, selection marks, and named entities from basic structured documents.
-Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
 This model also supports barcodes and language detection.
--

 <!---[detects sensitive information](/azure/ai-services/language-service/personally-identifiable-information/concepts/entity-categories)--->

 Additional prebuilt models will be available in future releases.